DSPN/DataStaxDay/labs/Lab 7 - Graph.md

 ##### Preparation

-Log into any of your DataStax Cassandra nodes via SSH, cd to your home directory, and install "git"
+Log into any of your DataStax Cassandra nodes via SSH, change to your home directory, and install "git"
 ```
 ssh datastax@<ip address of your Cassandra node>
 cd ~